natefinch/gocog/README.md

 ----
 Gocog is a work in progress.
 Here's some stuff I'll be adding soon

-* Support for any generator code language and any command line
+* (update - done!)
+Support for any generator code language and any command line
 * Support for generator code prefixed with the single line comment tags (instead of requring multiline)
 * Support for single line gocog statements
 * Anything commented out in options.go <https://github.com/NateFinch/gocog/blob/master/process/options.go>